 So you want to interview with a start up

 For those of you who are not going to interview with a start-up, keep reading.
-Although tips on “how to interview with corporate” will NOT necessarily apply when you interview with a start up, this insight WILL apply to any corporate interview.
+Although tips on “how to interview with corporate” will NOT necessarily apply when you interview with a startup, this insight WILL apply to any corporate interview.

 Start-ups are trying to disrupt an industry or do something new.
 They are creating entirely new ways of thinking about brand new ideas.
 Regardless of what you may have thought about the “idea” or “product” behind Instagram or Facebook when these companies first launched these companies provide real resume building opportunity.
-These businesses don’t just need butts in seats, what they really need are people that can be effective when the chips are down.
+These businesses don’t just need butts in seats, what they really need are people who can be effective when the chips are down.
 Anyone can be cheerful when times are good, deals are being signed, and the money flowing.
 Start-ups want candidates that can take the heat when the chips are down and those candidates usually have a passion for what they do.

-Start-ups are looking for a self-starters who take ownership of projects, require little direction, wears many hats, and can take on projects understaffed, with little or no budget and deliver them in time and under budget.
+Start-ups are looking for self-starters who take ownership of projects, require little direction, wears many hats, and can take on projects understaffed, with little or no budget and deliver them in time and under budget.
 Most start-ups also care about the culture of their company, so not only do you need to be able to produce, you cannot be a “stick in the mud”.

 Start-ups are interested in solving big problems that most would say are impossible when a big budget is available.
 Start-ups take the impossible and bootstrap it.
-We are looking for people that have a proven track record of getting shit done against impossible odds.
+We are looking for people who have a proven track record of getting shit done against impossible odds.
 If you need direction, want to leave the office at 5, and need to say you work at a big brand, you might want to think twice about start-up

 If this role sounds like my first dating ad (impossible to fill) than start-up isn’t for you: